tomwjerry/jschartlibraries/README.md

 **excalidraw** \
 https://github.com/excalidraw/excalidraw \
 The most sophisticated editor found that appears to has the most features.
 The emphasis is clear to mimic handdrawn, paper like style graphics.
 Through, it is possible with a few adjustments to make it look more professional.
 While extendable, it appears to be rather complex.

+Forgot anything, please file an Issue or make a Pull request if there are any other similar editors!